-A significant share of duties and effective tutoring would depend on the staff and co-tutors that are professional and easy to work with.
+A significant share of duties and effective tutoring would depend on the staff and co-tutors who are professional and easy to work with.

 10. Financial and Fee Plans

-This will help set profit goals, assess if your resource allotment is profitable as well as keep your accounts in order in the longer run.
+This will help set profit goals, assess if your resource allotment is profitable as well, and keep your accounts in order in the longer run.

 11. Local or Online Marketing

 When you set up your tutoring machinery, the final and most important step of marketing will prevail.
 Most tutoring businesses benefit significantly from the combination of local and online marketing.